 What Causes Low Toilet Flush Pressure?

 A low toilet flush power can be due to various reasons including clogs and dysfunctional parts.
+This could be problematic with flushing large waste.

 However, it all depends on when the problem started.
 If you moved into a new house and realized that the toilet requires more than a single flushing, it could just be that the cistern parts need a little tweaking.